linea-it/docs/docs/en/glossario.md

-Access the list of technical terms and acronyms available on our website [here](https://www.linea.org.br/glossario).
+Access [here](https://www.linea.org.br/glossario) the list of technical terms and acronyms available on our website.